Pay Monthly Tariff terms and conditions

 These are the Pay Monthly Tariff Terms (“Tariff Terms”), which explain how your tariff works, including charges and allowances for voice calls, text messages and/or data, including data-only tariffs (also known as 'Mobile Broadband') and how you can manage your tariff.
 These terms apply to all consumer Pay Monthly tariffs whether you're using them on a mobile phone, a tablet or other Pay Monthly device, and form part of your Pay Monthly Mobile Agreement (your “Services Agreement”).
 These terms are split into the following sections:

-(b) These are our Tariff Terms for Pay Monthly consumer customers applicable after 1 October 2018.
-They'll apply to you if are on Pay Monthly on or after 1 October 2018.
-We reserve the right to amend these Tariff Terms from time to time, please check o2.co.uk/terms for our the most up-to date terms.
+(b) These are our Tariff Terms for Pay Monthly consumer customers applicable from 1 August 2019.
+They'll apply to you if are on Pay Monthly on or after 1 August 2019.
+We reserve the right to amend these Tariff Terms from time to time, please check o2.co.uk/terms for our most up-to date terms.

 (c) Our Pay Monthly tariffs are subject to status, a credit-check, payment by direct debit and the terms of your Services Agreement with a Minimum Period (usually of either 30-days, 12, 18 or 24 months).